 “Doesn’t matter where you finish as long as you cross together.”

-Our inaugural race included 144 athletes of all abilities.
-Thirty-four individual competitors and thirty inclusive relay teams included athletes challenged with physical, intellectual and multiple disabilities including: cerebral palsy, dystonia, spina bifida, hydrocephalus, blindness, deafblindness, Down syndrome, MoyaMoya Disease, mito- chondrial disorder, pediatric cancer, autism, seizure disorder, PDD and ADHD.
+Our inaugural race included athletes of all abilities.
+Individual competitors and inclusive relay teams included athletes challenged with physical, intellectual and multiple disabilities including: cerebral palsy, dystonia, spina bifida, hydrocephalus, blindness, deafblindness, Down syndrome, MoyaMoya Disease, mito- chondrial disorder, pediatric cancer, autism, seizure disorder, PDD and ADHD.
 No one was left on the sidelines.
 During the swim, eight competitors were pulled in rafts by teammates and accompanied by lifeguards who swam right alongside.
 In addition to bike trailers ~ one which carried a child and his ventilator ~ the bike section featured at least six different types of adapted bicycles including hand cycles and tandems.
 Likewise, the run portion was filled with various adapted strollers and wheelchairs as needed.
 A couple competitors traded their “rides” for their walkers and were able to finish the race on foot.
 And finally, when his younger sister fell and scraped her knee, Colten who was already pushing younger brother Joshua, finished the race with Grace on his shoulders.